mndctrlwpn/asciiSpirals/README.md

 NOTE: Currently, this is a VERY rough draft, more of a proof of concept, of an ascii spiral application which is meant to be a testbed for a much larger spiral-generating app.
 Before that though, I do plan on finishing the ascii version, since ascii spirals in terminals are something I've been dreaming about for awhile.

-To use:
-Linux:
-install python
+To use, just install python and run it.
+To do that...
-run file with python or python3 command, depending on your distro's repository

 Windows: (In admin-priv powershell, run the following commands:)
 winget search Python.Python